bghira/SimpleTuner/OPTIONS.md

                         value of accelerate config of the current system or the flag passed with the `accelerate.launch` command.
                         Use this argument to override the accelerate config.
+  --gradient_precision {unmodified,fp32}
+                        One of the hallmark discoveries of the Llama 3.1 paper is numeric instability when calculating gradients in bf16 precision.
+The default behaviour when gradient accumulation steps are enabled is now to use fp32 gradients, which is slower, but provides more accurate updates.
   --local_rank LOCAL_RANK
                         For distributed training: local_rank --enable_xformers_memory_efficient_attention